top of page

 PRE NATAL

 Once a month we hold a group prenatal discussion hosted by a rotating SSP physician.
 New parents are invited to hear more about our office, tour our office (now virtually due to COVID), and ask questions.
 We briefly discuss our team, philosophy, accessibility, feeding, vaccines, and safety, just to name a few topics.
-Please call 301-625-2800 to inquire about the date of our next prenatal conference.
+Please call 301-625-2800 (tel:301-625-2800)to inquire about the date of our next prenatal conference.

 NEWBORN & ADOPTION RECOMMENDATIONS